shradhaebi/ensembl-static/plants/species/Lupinus_angustifolius/Lupinus_angustifolius_annotation.md

 versus gene annotation supported between 94 and 1134 annotations per tissue type, and provided valuable information on tissue localisation for the products of these genes.
-InterPro terms were the most informative functional annotation assigned to NLL proteins with 26,580 (80.4%) proteins annotated.
+InterPro terms were the most informative functional annotation.

+Repeated sequences were called with the Repeat Detector, which is part of the [Ensembl Genomes repeat feature pipelines](http://plants.ensembl.org/info/genome/annotation/repeat_features.html).
+Repeats length: 259903442 - Repeats content: 42.6%